lylakirati/automatic-differentiation/docs/documentation.md

 **6. Differences Between Forward and Reverse Modes**
    * Forward mode of automatic differentiation computes the gradient with respect to the independent variables $\nabla_x f$ whereas reverse mode computes the gradient with respect to the coordinates $v$, $\nabla_v f$.
 Thus, the gradient $\nabla_x f$ is a subset of $\nabla_v f$.
    * Forward mode doesn't require a computational graph to be stored but its computational cost is dependent on the number of independent variables.
-   * The computational cost of reverse mode is entirely independent of the number of independent variables but does require to storing a computational graph.
+   * The computational cost of reverse mode is entirely independent of the number of independent variables but it does require to storing a computational graph.
    * Therefore, it is recommended to use forward mode AD when the number of outputs greatly exceeds the number of independent variables; and use reverse mode AD, otherwise.